mendix/docs/content/en/docs/developerportal/deploy/on-premises-design/ms-windows/automate-mendix-deployment-on-microsoft-windows.md

 ## 5 Troubleshooting

-If you encounter any issues while configuring automated Mendix deployment on Windows, see the following troubleshooting tips to help you solve them.
+If you encounter any issues while automating Mendix deployment on Windows using cmdlets, use the following troubleshooting tips to help you solve them.

 ### 5.1 Could Not Load File or Assembly